-The first ever Aurat March in Pakistan was held in 2018 in Karachi.
-Last year, it was extended to more cities, including Lahore, Multan, Faisalabad, Larkana and Hyderabad.
+The first-ever Aurat March in Pakistan was held in 2018 in Karachi.
+Last year, it was extended to more cities, including Lahore, Multan, Faisalabad, Larkana, and Hyderabad.

 The women march last year caused some controversy over some of the placards held by activists of the march.
-The oopponents of the march claimed that the slogans were disrespectful and were not in accordance with the cultural values.”
+The opponents of the march claimed that the slogans were disrespectful and were not in accordance with the cultural values.”

-Recently, a fierce debate on social media following the scuffle between a journalist Marvi Sarmad, and a playwriter has once again diverted the attention of many from the timely debate over real issues of gender based discrimination.
+Recently, a fierce debate on social media following the scuffle between a journalist Marvi Sarmad, and a playwriter has once again diverted the attention of many from the timely debate over real issues of gender-based discrimination.

-This year’s theme for Aurat March was My body, my choice which according to the organisers is about demanding a society without exploitative patriarchal structures and control of economic resources, the right of women to make decisions about their own bodies, and ending harassment, forced religious conversions and the sexist portrayal of women in the media, according to the opinion piece published in Al Jazeerah.
+This year’s theme for Aurat March was My body, my choice which according to the organizers is about demanding a society without exploitative patriarchal structures and control of economic resources, the right of women to make decisions about their own bodies, and ending harassment, forced religious conversions and the sexist portrayal of women in the media, according to the opinion piece published in Al Jazeerah.